gregorip02/restql/README.md

 # **What's next?**

-Are you interesed on contrib to this project? see the <a href="./NEXT.md"
+Are you interested on contrib to this project? see the <a href="./NEXT.md"
                                                          title="Next features">NEXT.md</a> file.

 # **Please support it**